-Scratching around the irritated ear
+Scratching the irritated ear

-Yellow or black discharge
+Yellow or black discharge from the ear canal

-Bad smell coming from the ear
+Foul odor coming from the ear

 Redness around the ear canal